If trees improve a neighborhood but no one’s able to see how, are they still helping the community?

-Knowing more about the health of trees and green infrastructure, getting accurate and local environmental data about the air, water, and soil around us—this is key to empowering and enabling people to make where they live better.
+Knowing more about the health of trees and green infrastructure, getting accurate and local environmental sensor data about the air, water, and soil around us—this is key to empowering and enabling people to make where they live better.

 A Tree That Texts When It’s Thirsty

 I see this play out all the time with the communities and organizations we work with here at Temboo.
-Our work with the Gowanus Canal Conservancy in particular shows how making environmental data available to communities can drive change.
+Our work with the Gowanus Canal Conservancy in particular shows how making environmental sensor data available to communities can drive change.

 Working with Temboo, GCC monitors the health of street trees in their neighborhood using soil moisture sensors buried underground.

 Combining this data with information about the trees from the NYC Street Tree Map along with local rainfall readings has enabled GCC to see how well their street trees absorb and retain stormwater.
 This helps them see how these trees, acting as green infrastructure, can keep water out of sewers and thus reduce the incidence of sewer overflows into the Gowanus Canal when it rains.

 GCC has publicized their results from this street tree sensor monitoring using a report we developed for them.